|

 question.
 The single quotation marks indicate that the enclosed term is

 considered to be not really true.
-Depending on context,
+Depending on its context,

 the term may be used sarcastically or even with scorn.
 For example, in the sentence The